- Stephanie Mehlis, MD

 The epidemiology, clinical manifestations, and treatment of guttate psoriasis will be reviewed here.
 Other manifestations of psoriasis are discussed separately.
-(See "Epidemiology, clinical manifestations, and diagnosis of psoriasis" and "Treatment of psoriasis".)
+(See "Epidemiology, clinical manifestations, and diagnosis of psoriasis" and "Treatment of psoriasis in adults".)

 Psoriasis occurs in 0.6 to 4.8 percent of the general population , with chronic plaque psoriasis as the most common clinical presentation.
 Estimates of the proportion of patients with psoriasis who develop guttate disease vary widely; many studies cite a prevalence of less than 30 percent among patients with psoriasis [2-6].

 Guttate psoriasis is most frequently diagnosed in children and young adults under the age of 30; however, older individuals may also be affected [7-9].
 As an example, in a Spanish study that compared 1092 patients in whom psoriasis began between the ages of 0 and 30 years to 662 patients with disease onset later in life, patients in the younger-onset group were significantly more likely to have the guttate variant (15 versus 7 percent) .

 - Naldi L. Epidemiology of psoriasis.
 Curr Drug Targets Inflamm Allergy 2004; 3:121.